NARKHEDE-VAIBHAV/Chatbot/README.md

 ---

-## 💬 WhatsApp Integration (Manual Login)
+## 💬 Email Integration (Manual Login)

-- Make sure to have Chrome installed.
-- When sending a message for the first time, scan the WhatsApp Web QR manually in the browser pop-up.
-- Session will persist using Chrome user profile (`Chrome/User Data`).
+- Need to setup smtp server first by changing the email keys in app.py.

 ---